komjolk/better_launcher/README.md

 Player is the moveable object where x,y is the start position of the top right corner.
 Speed is in acceleration where 1 is an acceleration of 1 pixel every 1/60th of a second same with gravity and jump_speed

-Screen stores the data for the screen with w and h as width and height and color being the background color
+Screen stores the data for the screen with w and h as width and height and color being the background color in rgb

 ## to do
 * Add support for pictures